Kattappanayile Rithwik Roshan

-Kattappanayile Hrithik Roshan is a 2016 Indian Malayalam-language romantic-comedy drama film directed by Nadirshah.
-It stars Vishnu Unnikrishnan in the title role along with Prayaga Martin,Siddique,Salim Kumar,Dharmajan Bolgatty and Siju Wilson in the supporting roles.
+Kattappanayile Hrithik Roshan is a 2016 Indian Malayalam-language romantic comedy-drama film directed by Nadirshah.
+It stars Vishnu Unnikrishnan in the title role along with Prayaga Martin, Siddique, Salim Kumar, Dharmajan Bolgatty and Siju Wilson in the supporting roles.

-The film was released worldwide on 18 November 2016 and was one of the biggest blockbuster hit Malayalam films of 2016 at box office.
+The film was released worldwide on 18 November 2016 to generally positive reviews from critics and was one of the biggest blockbuster Malayalam films of 2016 at the box office.